Coffee Harvesting

 What is coffee harvesting?

 Coffee cherries don’t ripen all at once.
-On a single branch of the plant, you’ll often see green, ripe, and overripe cherries side by side.
+On a single branch of the coffee tree, you’ll often see green, ripe, and overripe cherries side by side.
 This makes harvesting a selective, labour-intensive task.
 The harvesting process involves choosing when and how cherries are picked and decisions vary depending on the region, altitude, climate, and the producer’s goals.

 Coffee Harvesting methods